 Your dream trip on the “Palace on Wheels” begins in Delhi.
-You have to report at Safdarjung Railway Station by 16:00 hours for the check-in formalities to board the Palace on Wheels.
+You have to report to the Safdarjung Railway Station by 16:00 hours for the check-in formalities to board the Palace on Wheels.

 For this trip we advise that you let us book a hotel room for you for the night, so that you can arrive one day earlier.
 You will be given a private guided tour of Old and New Delhi after being assisted with your checkout.
 Then you will be transported to the Safdarjung Railway Station by 16:00 hours to check in for the Palace on Wheels.
-In the event that you did not utilize our services to overnight in a hotel, we will collect you from your preferred location within Delhi city limits and transport you to the Safdarjung Railway Station by 1600 hours for check-in.
+In the event that you did not utilize our services to overnight in a hotel, we will collect you from your preferred location within Delhi city limits.

 Guided Tour Old and New Delhi: The second largest city of India embodies a mixture of old and modern culture.
-Architectural variety, monumental buildings, museums, art galleries, gardens and exotic shows emboss the picture of the 20-Millions-Metropolis at the western end of the Ganges-plain.
-New Delhi is known to be one of the best planned cities in India.
+Architectural variety, monumental buildings, museums, art galleries, gardens, and exotic shows emboss the picture of the 20-Million-Metropolis at the western end of the Ganges-plain.
+New Delhi is known to be one of the best-planned cities in India.
 It has a fantastic layout, is expansive and the avenues are well lined with trees that blend beautifully with the fusion of Indo-Saracenic architecture and aspects of British and Indian design.
-You will definitely be intrigued by this city and will be impressed by landmarks such as the Humayan’s Tomb, where nineteen Mughal Emperors of India are buried and India Gate, a magnificent war memorial.
-Old Delhi is quite the contrast but also an exciting place to be.
+You will definitely be intrigued by this city and will be impressed by landmarks such as Humayan’s Tomb, where nineteen Mughal Emperors of India are buried, and India Gate, a magnificent war memorial.
+Old Delhi is quite a contrast but an exciting place.
 Its streets are a web of small busy lanes and your expert tour guide will make your journey through these bustling alleys quite an adventure.
-You will spend time visiting the legendary markets, along with the Jama Masjid, which is the largest mosque in India and a remarkable symbol of the second largest Muslim population in the world, rivaled only by Indonesia.
+You will spend time visiting the legendary markets, along with the Jama Masjid, which is the largest mosque in India and a remarkable symbol of the second-largest Muslim population in the world, rivaled only by Indonesia.

 The “Palace on Wheels” leaves every Wednesday around 18.30 from the railway station of Safdarjung in Delhi and proceeds on its fascinating, eight-day trip through the desert country Rajasthan.
 While on board the “Palace on Wheels” you will enjoy the past, glorious world of the Maharajas and the comfort of a five-star Hotel.
 During dinner on board the luxury train, you become acquainted with your fellow passengers.